haddadsim/learn-with-travis/javascript.md

 * [Practical Modern JavaScript](https://github.com/mjavascript/practical-modern-javascript)
   * This book is part of a series from the creator of [PonyFoo.com](https://ponyfoo.com/books).
 It establishes what modern JavaScript development looks like with ES6+.
 It's very detailed and a great resource for learning everything from rest parameters to Promises.
 The book is open source and free, and can be read on GitHub or through [PonyFoo.com](https://ponyfoo.com/books) in exchange for a tweet.
 * [ ] [Promise It Won't Hurt](https://github.com/stevekane/promise-it-wont-hurt)
-  * _Note_ Exercises 9 and 10 have bugs in the workshopper that will cause your solution to always fail as documented [here](https://github.com/stevekane/promise-it-wont-hurt/pull/112).
-Complete and leave it failed or skip it altogether.

 ## The Modern Stack